RayLights/seminar/seminar.md

+# questions 28.5.2024
+cant download from G-Light, cant connect with server. recommended tool for using .las files ? does he use windows with conda or wsl ?

 # point-based approach
 Process point clouds to produce a sparse representation Extraction of a feature vector by aggregating their neighbouring features